How can I help?

 All Weed Warriors must:

-- Attend a City of Boise training session on invasive plant identification (including common look-a-likes) and on when to use specific removal treatments.
-There are two trainings being offered this year on 4/17/21 and 4/20/21.
-Sign up here.
-If you cannot make the training, email Martha Brabec and she will work with you directly.
+- Attend a City of Boise training session on invasive place identification.
+Training has completed for the 2022 season.
+If you did not make the training, email Martha Brabec and she will work with you directly.

 - Demonstrate an ability to identify the target invasive plants and an understanding of the desired removal techniques.

 - Receive certification/approval from the City of Boise to remove invasive plants from our properties.

 Once certified, Weed Warriors can go out on their own time to any of the designated locations to manage the invasive plants present.
 Certified Weed Warriors can supervise their family unit or a friend to assist tackling the invasive plants.